-Medicaid is the largest health insurance program in the United States and, together with CHIP, provides coverage for more than a third of the nation's children.31 States' participation in reporting measures in the Child Core Set greatly contributes to understanding how successful Medicaid programs are in delivering high-quality care to their enrollees.
-MAP's recommendations are intended to strengthen the measure set and support CMS's goals for the Child Core Set reporting program.
+Medicaid is the largest health insurance program in the United States and, together with CHIP, provides for coverage for more than a third of the nation's children.27 States' participation in reporting measures in the Medicaid Child Core Set greatly contributes to understanding how successful Medicaid programs are in delivering high-quality care to their enrollees.
+MAP's recommendations are intended to strengthen the measure set and support the three-part goal of CMS for increasing the scope of participation in the program.

 MAP requests that CMS remove a measure of the utilization of dental treatment services because it is not actionable for quality improvement purposes.
-MAP supports the addition of up to six measures to the measure set, including two measures that better address oral health.
+MAP supports the addition of up to six measures to the measure set, including two measures that better address oral health care.
 In general, the measures recommended for addition address healthcare services and clinical conditions that have significant impact on low-income families and long-term health outcomes.

-This expedited review was completed over a period of 10 weeks to assist CMS in meeting a statutory deadline, limiting the scope of the review and its ability to thoroughly explore states' experiences reporting the current measures and the status of numerous measures still undergoing development and testing.
-MAP will conduct a more in-depth review of the Child Core Set in 2015 to inform the next annual update of the measure set.
+This expedited review was completed over a period of ten weeks to assist CMS in meeting a statutory deadline, limiting its scope and ability to thoroughly explore states' experiences reporting the current measures and the status of numerous measures still undergoing development and testing.
+MAP will conduct a more in-depth review of the Medicaid Child Core Set in 2015 to inform the next annual update of the measure set.